Nutrition plays a crucial role in maintaining a healthy lifestyle.

 Smaller serving dishes

-An easy change that you can make is to simply serve your meals on a smaller plate or in a smaller bowl.
-Over time you’ll get used to eating smaller portions.
+If you’re seeking to reduce your intake of kilojoules, an easy change that you can make is to simply serve your meals on a smaller plate or in a smaller bowl.
+Assuming you don’t go back for seconds, it can help to limit how much food you serve yourself.
+Over time, you’ll get used to eating smaller portions.

 Numerous studies have shown that eating more slowly gives your body time to feel full, so you’re less likely to eat more than you need.
 So slow down and appreciate each meal!